 - 100% online

 Apply today to get a decision within 60 seconds for a secured or unsecured loan up to $75,000.

-- Max. loan amount: $70,000
+- Min loan amount: $2,000

-- Loan term: Up to 60 months
+- Loan term: 1 to 7 years

 When calculating the cost of your repayments, you should take into account the interest rate you are charged as well as any ongoing account-keeping fees, as these contribute significantly to the cost of the loan.
 If you can afford higher repayments then this could reduce the amount of interest you pay over the life of your loan.
 Using a repayment calculator can give you a good indication of your repayment amount.

 Personal loans are usually over a minimum term of one year, but the maximum loan term depends on the loan you choose.
 When deciding on the repayment amount you can afford, you can adjust the loan term to make the repayments more affordable.
 Just remember that choosing a longer loan term of five or seven years means that you will pay more in interest.

 Take a look at the features on offer by some lenders and decide if you want to take advantage of them.
 You can then weigh up these features against the cost of the loan to determine their value.
-For example, some banks may offer cheaper travel insurance with the holiday loans as a package deal.
+For example, some banks may offer cheaper travel insurance with holiday loan as a package deal.
 It may be worth looking into this and comparing the costs with other insurance providers.